istio/istio.io/content/en/docs/tasks/observability/logs/telemetry-api/index.md

 test: no
 ---

-Telemetry API was introduced into Istio as a first-class API for a long time.
+Telemetry API has been in Istio as a first-class API for quite sometime now.
-Previously; you'd be configuring telemetry in the `meshConfig` section of Istio configuration.
+Previously users had to configure telemetry in the `MeshConfig` section of Istio configuration.

-## Get start with Telemetry API
+## Get started with Telemetry API

-1. Move to Telemetry API with following configuration:
+1. Enable access logging

 {{< text bash >}}
 $ cat <<EOF | kubectl apply -n default -f -